NSIS-Dev/Documentation/Reference/XPStyle.md

 # XPStyle

-Sets whether or not an XP manifest will be added to the installer.
-An XP manifest makes the installer controls use the new XP style when running on Windows XP.
+Sets whether or not a XP visual style manifest will be added to the installer.
+This manifest makes the installers controls use the new visual styles when running on Windows XP and later.
 This affects the uninstaller too.

 ## Parameters